tarwn/lessthandot-hugo/blogs/content/posts/2012-12-16-adding-stackoverflow-user-feed-on.md

 my $feed = XML::Feed->parse(URI->new('http://stackoverflow.com/feeds/user/1691146'));
 ```

-We need to adapt the template to account for XML::Feed&#8217;s differences:
+We need to adapt the template to account for XML::Feed's differences:

 ```perl
 my $template = <<"TEMPLATE";